kristopolous/tube-get/README.md

 ## Support

 If you'd like it to work on a site that it's not, file an issue and I'll see if it's an easy fix.
-Thanks.
+If you want to do it anonymously, totally understood although there's no place I'd be checking for anonymous tickets.
+I thought of a brilliant hack ... maybe that will work ... let me try.